albertjimrod/albertjimrod/README.md

 - [Sonus transcribere](https://github.com/albertjimrod/personal_projects/tree/main/Sonus_transcribere)

 	This is the first project on this list is , it is a very simple audio transcriber where I use the google API for the first time.
-While I was studying the Master online I realized that I wasted too much time taking annotations of the videos and that they did not have the possibility to transcribe the text since they were hosted on Vimeo privately.
+While I was studying [](https://accounts.iebschool.com/mi-diploma/abaa0886b52591b851a33c17b4653f20/) I realized that I wasted too much time taking annotations of the videos and that they did not have the possibility to transcribe the text since they were hosted on Vimeo privately.
 Therefore I had to invent the way to obtain the content of the lessons in a written support and then proceed to the study of the document.

 - [FREQUENCY CLASSIFICATION OF SOUND SAMPLES THROUGH THE REDUCTION OF DIMENSIONALITY THROUGH MULTIDIMENSIONAL SCALING](https://github.com/albertjimrod/personal_projects/tree/main/Master_thesis)